cdelmas34/test_ollama/README.md

 ```bash
 wsl -e ./simple_script.sh
 ```
+The script installs Docker inside WSL if it is missing and ensures the daemon is running before creating the `ollama` container.

 ## Running the console app
 1. Open `OllamaChat.sln` in Visual Studio (or another IDE) or navigate to the `OllamaChat` directory.